Represents the list of key/value pairs that have been assigned to a single storage area.

 Retrieves the length of the key/value list.

-Retrieves the remaining memory space, in bytes, for the storage object.
+Retrieves the remaining number of UTF-16 characters allowed for the storage object.

 Each Storage object provides access to a list of key/value pairs, which are sometimes called items.
 Keys are strings, and any string (including the empty string) is a valid key.
 Items contain values (which are also strings) and associated metadata.